tuenti/supernanny/README.md

 Supernanny
 =============

-SuperNanny is a dependency management tool developed in-house, for managing dependencies between repositories and artifacts.
+SuperNanny is a dependency management tool developed in-house.
+We use it to manage dependencies amonng PHP code as our site is mostly build on PHP.
+Now, supernanny can be usedfor managing dependencies between repositories and artifacts in any language.
 It supports resolving and fetching defined dependencies and exporting them.

-Since we mostly used PHP we implemented a system similar to Ivy to manage our libraries, like Ivy, supernanny is language agnostic so it can be used to retrieve dependencies in any language.

 Dependencies can be expresed as artifacts or as source control repos.
 Artifacts follow a versioning scheme.